How Much Is the Obamacare Tax Penalty for 2017?

 The following video from the IRS explains the basics of the Obamacare tax penalty.

-The following table estimates the Obamacare tax penalty for a single taxpayer who is uninsured for the entire year in 2015.
-As discussed above, "income" is the amount earned in excess of $10,300, the income tax filing threshold for an individual in 2015.
+The following table estimates the Obamacare tax penalty for a single taxpayer who is uninsured for the entire year in 2017.
+As discussed above, "income" is the amount earned in excess of $10,350, the most recently available income tax filing threshold.

-You can find an online calculator to help you determine your potential tax penalty at the Tax Policy Center.
+You can find an online calculator to help you determine your potential tax penalty at HealthInsurance.org.

 To learn about what qualifies as health coverage under Obamacare and whether you are exempt, see Do I Have to Get Obamacare in New York?

 For information about costs, see How Much Does Obamacare Cost in New York?